SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/students-launchacontainer.md

 # Launch a Container

-After [logging in](/instructionalcluster/students/loggingin) to JupyterHub you must launch a container in order to begin using JupyterHub.
+After [logging in](/instructionalcluster/students/loggingin) to JupyterHub you must launch a container in order to begin using JupyterHub by selectin an appropriate image.
+Your instructor will provide the correct container image to use for the course.